So who is running this show, down on the farm?

 “We had a fantastic weekend – can’t wait for next year” For the Love of Yarn

 “Huge thanks from RiverKnits, we really had a fantastic time.
 The volunteers were super helpful, the whole event was well organised and relaxed all at the same time!
-We hope to see you in 2018”
+We hope to see you for the next one.”

 Its location?
-Just minutes from Junction 13 of the M6.
+Easily accessed, being just minutes from Junction 13 of the M6.
 Or you could hop off a train at Penkridge itself or boat it in a leisurely fashion on the nearby Staffordshire & Worcestershire Canal.
-Another nearby is Shugborough, one time home of Patrick Anson, 5th Earl of Lichfield and famous photographer to boot.
-But never mind about all that.
-Back to the show.

 Ingrid has a passion for colour.
 She is a visual artist and textile designer with a background in film & theatre who started her own interiors business in 2005.
 She holds a First Class Honours degree in Textile Design and a Masters in Cultural Management.
 She has lived in Poland, Russia & Morocco and now in Milford, Staffordshire.
 Her feet tend to itch if she stands still, so she hardly ever does.
 Her passion for colour is almost matched by a passion for teaching & learning.